emqx/emqx-docs/en_US/faq/enterprise.md

   - Time-eries Databases: InfluxDB, TimescaleDB, OpenTSDB

-- Runtime Config Change: Configurations which can be set on-the-fly without restarting the service can be changed from dashboard UI, while the community edition always require restarts.
+- Runtime Config Change: Configurations which can be set on-the-fly without restarting the service can be changed from dashboard UI, while EMQX always require restarts.

 - System monitoring (EMQX Control Center)